wp-plugins/bulk-password-reset/readme.txt

 License: GNU v2 or later

 Bulk Password Reset is a tool which can help you do a bulk password reset on all the users or just specific users within a category.
-It has been build to help administrators to automatically reset password of users in their WordPress installation.

 == Description ==